da99/Chee/README.md

 Apt-get and
 other programs that request input in a simple manner should work well enough.

-* PTY (psuedo-terminal) is used.
+* A pseudo-terminal is used.
 Which means it runs in a sub-shell.
 Which leads to *no* STDERR access.
-All output is done on STDOUT.
+All returning output from your command is done on STDOUT.

 Installation
 ------------